angular/angular/aio/content/tutorial/toh-pt3.md

 At the moment, the `HeroesComponent` displays both the list of heroes and the selected hero's details.

 Keeping all features in one component as the application grows won't be maintainable.
-This tutorial splits up large components into smaller sub-components, each focused on a specific task or workflow.
+This tutorial splits up large components into smaller subcomponents, each focused on a specific task or workflow.

 The first step is to move the hero details into a separate, reusable `HeroDetailComponent` and end up with: